pauleymg/compBioLabsAndHW/IndependentProject/README.md

 ![Hypothesis doesn't feel so good](https://raw.githubusercontent.com/pauleymg/compBioLabsAndHW/master/IndependentProject/UNASvsProjects.png)

-If the top-performing project were consuming all the time and concentration there wouldn't be several times more independent ideas.
-The pattern may have been there, but not for the hypothesized reason.
+If the top-performing project were consuming all the time and concentration, there wouldn't so many project-independent ideas.
+I must conclude that what the writers around me reported was anecdotal, and more representative of the way we remember things than of inspiration.

 ## References

+Tesseract.
+2020.
+"How to use the tools provided to train Tesseract 4.00."
+Last modified February 6, 2020. [https://tesseract-ocr.github.io/tessdoc/TrainingTesseract-4.00](https://tesseract-ocr.github.io/tessdoc/TrainingTesseract-4.00)

 Thrash, Todd, Emil Moldovan, Victoria Oleynick, and Laura Maruskin.
 2014.
 "The Psychology of Inspiration." _Social and Personality Psychology Compass_ 8, no. 9: 495-510. [https://doi-org.colorado.idm.oclc.org/10.1111/spc3.12127](https://doi-org.colorado.idm.oclc.org/10.1111/spc3.12127)